 Step 3: Attend the Basic Training Workshop

-After orientation, you will attend two 6-hour training workshops and submit your Volunteer Tutor Application along with your $15 membership fee.
-The annual membership fee covers supplementary training workshops, access to tutoring resources, and entitles you to voting privileges at our Annual General Meeting.
-You are required to attend both sessions of the Training Workshop.
-After 30 hours of tutoring, you will be eligible for certification as a Laubach Literacy Ontario Tutor.
+After orientation, you will attend two 6-hour training workshops.
+You are required to attend both sessions and after 30 hours of tutoring, you will be eligible for certification as a Laubach Literacy Ontario Tutor.